jbarratt/serialized.net/_posts/2009-02-26-the-littlest-thumper-opensolaris-nas-on-an-msi-wind-pc.markdown

 That's where the title came from: we use 'Thumpers' a lot at work (actually, Thors now, but the same idea.)
 Sun's X4540 and X4500 are 48 SATA Disks in 4 Rack units and they run Solaris and use ZFS to do the magic.
 This is going to be a teensy little version of the same idea.

 So, what's the solution.
 MSI is a well-known maker of 'netbooks', those tiny, battery sipping, low priced laptops.
-It turns out they made a desktop based on the same Intel Processor, the <a href="http://en.wikipedia.org/wiki/Silverthorne_(CPU)">Atom.</a>  It's the "MSI Wind PC Barebones" and it has a lot of appealing attributes.
+It turns out they made a desktop based on the same Intel Processor, the [Atom.](http://en.wikipedia.org/wiki/Silverthorne_(CPU))  It's the "MSI Wind PC Barebones" and it has a lot of appealing attributes.
 <ol>
 <li>Price: It's $155 (but you need to add RAM and disks.)</li>
 <li>Power usage: I haven't hooked up a Kill-a-watt yet but this should be quite efficient.</li>